Treatment for Post Prostatectomy Incontinence

 Operations for Post Prostatectomy Incontinence

 If conservative treatments fail, then your surgeon will discuss operations to help with Post Prostatectomy Incontinence.
+Although Bulking Injections were sometimes used as a treatment in the past, these are not recommended by most specialists as the success rate is very poor.
 There are two main procedures which are used:

 More details can be found on the Treatments pages, but the main points are summarised below.